The Client (1994 film)

-The Client was theatrically released in the United States on July 20, 1994, and was a box-office hit, grossing $117.6 million against a $45 million budget.
-It received positive reviews from critics, with the performances of Sarandon, Jones and Brad Renfro in particular earning high praise.
+The Client was theatrically released in the United States by Warner Bros. on July 20, 1994, and was a box-office hit, grossing $117.6 million against a $45 million budget.
+It received positive reviews from critics, with the performances of Sarandon, Jones and Renfro in particular earning high praise.

 Plot

-Eleven-year-old Mark Sway and his little brother Ricky are smoking cigarettes in the woods near their Memphis trailer home when they encounter mob lawyer W. Jerome Clifford.
-Mark sneaks up to the back of Clifford's car to remove the hose from the exhaust pipe, which is funnelling carbon monoxide into the car.
+Eleven-year-old Mark Sway and his little brother Ricky are smoking cigarettes in the woods near their Memphis trailer home when they encounter mob lawyer W. Jerome Clifford attempting suicide.
+Mark sneaks up to the back of Clifford's car to remove a hose from the exhaust pipe, which is funnelling carbon monoxide into the car.

 Clifford discovers Mark and pulls him into the car to die with him.
 He tells the boy that he is about to kill himself to avoid being murdered by Barry "The Blade" Muldano, the nephew of notorious mob kingpin Johnny Sulari.
 Mark grabs a gun from the car seat, but Clifford takes it away from him.
 As he shoots the car window, Mark manages to escape with Ricky.
 Clifford chases them but stops at a cliff, puts the gun in his mouth, and pulls the trigger.

 Ricky becomes catatonic after witnessing the suicide and is hospitalized at Saint Peter Charity Hospital.
 There, Mark sees the news of the incident on TV and starts shaking.
 Authorities – and the mob – realize that Clifford may have told Mark where Louisiana Senator Boyd Boyette, murdered by Muldano, is buried.

 Mark meets Regina "Reggie" Love, a lawyer and recovering alcoholic, who agrees to represent him.
-They quickly run afoul of "Reverend" Roy Foltrigg, a celebrated and vain US attorney who is using the case as a springboard for his political ambitions.
+They quickly run afoul of "Reverend" Roy Foltrigg, a celebrated and vain US Attorney who is using the case as a springboard for his political ambitions.

-In the meantime, it is revealed that Sulari never authorized Muldano to kill the senator, so wants him to uncover how much the boys know.
-Muldano is also ordered to move the body, but he is unable to because it is buried in Clifford's boathouse, and police are still on the property investigating the suicide.
+In the meantime, it is revealed that Sulari never authorized Muldano to kill the senator.
+Therefore, Sulari wants him to uncover how much the boys know.
+Muldano is also ordered to move the senator's body; however, he is unable to do so because it is buried in Clifford's boathouse and police are still on the property investigating the suicide.